plonzari/blog/_posts/2022-08-10-The burden of knowledge.md

  paper </a> that formalizes this idea using the concept of [knowledge burden].
 <!--more-->

-The authors are mainly looking at the rate of startup funding and the rate of employment of highly skilled individuals in those startups.
+The authors are mainly looking at the [data for] the rate of startup founding and the rate of employment of highly skilled individuals in those startups.
 As the amount of technical knowledge is growing faster than exponentially marketable ideas also require much more skills and knowledge.
 As a result the startup founders need to be older and more experienced.
 More realistically, large diversified teams are required to bring an idea to fruition.
 Therefore, there are fewer high-tech startups.
 The fraction of PhD's that are founders is declining even faster.